When was the EFRC founded?

 How many exotic cats are visible on my tour?

-On tour you will see 80-90 of our 230+ exotic felines as you walk 20 of our 108 acres.
+On tour you will see about 70 of our 220+ exotic felines as you walk 20 of our 108 acres.
 During your hour-long tour you will learn about the 9 species of exotic cats that call the EFRC home.
 You will learn about the plight of abused or neglected exotic catsand how they came to their new forever home at the Exotic Feline Rescue Center.

 If you attend a special event or stay the night in our guest house, you will receive an all-access tour of the facility, including some of the cats not seen on the regular tour - but not all of them!